 We’ve visited Alnmouth many times and have been twice in the past year – in October 2020 and July 2021.
 Our children love it there: the easy access to the beach and the estuary means there’s always something to see.
 They also love being so close to the tearoom and the gift shop!
 Below are some family-friendly recommendations for staying in Alnmouth with kids.

 Alnmouth may be small but there’s lots to see here, and there’s plenty to keep you and the kids occupied, even in such a tiny place.

 Visit Alnmouth Beach

 The beach at Alnmouth is the village’s main attraction, and it’s absolutely glorious.
-It’s huge at low tide, and you’ll feel like you have it to yourself even when others are around.
-There’s plenty of space for building sandcastles, having a picnic, and generally enjoying a great beach day.
-There’s a vast amount of space and good sea winds, so it’s also a perfect spot for flying a kite.
+It’s huge at low tide, so you’ll have plenty of space even when it’s busy.
+There’s loads of room for building sandcastles, having a picnic, and generally enjoying a great beach day.
+There are also usually some good sea winds, so it’s also a perfect spot for flying a kite.

 At the southern end of the beach is the River Aln Estuary, and if you go a few hundred yards inland to the harbour area where the boats are moored, the ebb and flow of the river makes dozens of little pools to go puddle-jumping in at low tide.
 (Note that swimming is strictly prohibited in the Estuary area because of strong currents.)